Skunkworks1983/FRCClockSystem/README.md

 `Image` is the name of that students image file.
 `BadgeID` is that student's alternate, or badge ID.
 3. Image Storage
 Generated images are stored in the "./data/mugs" folder.
 These images are already resized to the optimal size and have a nametag attached.
-Un-processed images are stored in the "./data/mugs_large" folder, and can be processed running the "create_mugs" script, or the class "com.skunk.clock.CreateMugs".
+Un-processed images are stored in the "./data/mugs_large" folder, and can be processed running the command "java -cp classpath com.skunk.clock.CreateMugs" from a shell inside "./"

 Information
 --------